 See a Professional for Chemical Applications

 This is typically where you'll spend the most money in maintaining relaxed hair, but it's worth investing in a trusted stylist for touch-ups and/or coloring.
 They're licensed for a reason.
-Too many women (and children and men) are walking around today with damaged hair that's the result of home treatments.
+Too many women (and children and men) are walking around today with damaged hair that's the result of botched at-home treatments.

 Choose Low or No-Heat Styling